‘This Is Us’ Star Milo Ventimiglia Claims Season Finale Will ‘Change’ Everything

 A post shared by This Is Us (@nbcthisisus) on

-Whether or not this is truly Jack’s end is yet to be seen.
+Whether this is truly Jack’s end is yet to be seen.
 Whenever the show finally reveals Jack’s death, Ventimiglia warned viewers that it’s going to be an emotional ride.

 Considering the potential revelations in the finale, there’s a good chance that ratings for This Is Us will be at an all-time high.
-According to Hollywood Reporter, this week’s episode attracted 11 million fans, the highest for this season.
+According to the Hollywood Reporter, this week’s episode attracted 11 million fans, the highest for this season.
 This vaulted This Is Us over CBS’s hit show, Bull, and means the finale could be the highest watched show on the Tuesday night slot.

-Fans can watch Milo Ventimiglia, Mandy Moore, Chrissy Metz and the rest of the cast in the season finale of This Is Us, Tuesday night on NBC.
+Fans can watch Milo Ventimiglia, Mandy Moore, Chrissy Metz, and the rest of the cast in the season finale of This Is Us Tuesday night on NBC.
 Check out a preview below.

 [Featured Image by NBC]